mrcodedev/f1-2021-telemetry-app/README.md

 ## Usage

-In the game, you must activate the options market in red ad is
+In the game, you must activate UDP Telemetry, with your IP:

 ![F1 2021 UDP Options](img/udp-options.jpeg)

+Use local direction IP, not activate retransmition UDP mode, consumes a lot of resources.

 When you have UDP telemetry activated in the F1 2021 game, we can start the WebSocket Server.